dwyerdevices/projects/readme.md

 ! start moon print
 ! start list in repo of print ideas

+## That's one big pile of ABS

+An print of "all_the_filaments" failed spectacularly, leaving a big ball of ABS wrapped around the hot end.
+Not the best way to find the printer.
+I set the hot-end to pre-heat for ABS, and was able to cleanly pull the ball off at about 120 degrees.

 ## Cleaning the PEI Bed

 Tried: Isopropyl Wipes